beep-projects/SystaPi/README.md

    # which hostname do you want to give your raspberry pi?
    HOSTNAME=systapi
+   #username: beep, password: projects
+   #you can change it if you want, generate a new password with
+   #mkpasswd --method=SHA-256
+   USER=beep
+   # shellcheck disable=SC2016
+   PASSWD='$5$oLShbrSnGq$nrbeFyt99o2jOsBe1XRNqev5sWccQw8Uvyt8jK9mFR9' #keep single quote to avoid expansion of $
    # configure the wifi connection
    # the example WPA_PASSPHRASE is generated via
    #     wpa_passphrase MY_WIFI passphrase